PR Action Board Skill

 Do NOT assume a login from git config, memory, or any other source.

 3. Prompt the human to choose the org scope.
-Fetch the list of orgs the authenticated user belongs to:
+Fetch the list of orgs:

 gh api user/orgs --jq '.[].login'

-Present the list to the human and ask them to pick one, or to type “all” to scan across all orgs with no restriction:
+Present the list and ask the human to pick one, or “all” to scan across all orgs:

 1) embarkvet